qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

       }
     });

-In the constructor we show the back button and set the text to “Back” .
+In the constructor we show the back button and set the text to "Back" .
 The title will be replaced later by the given username.

-Now we need a button on the “Input” page, so that we can navigate between the two pages.
-Create a new instance of a ``qx.ui.mobile.form.Button`` in the “Input” class and add it to the content of the page.
+Now we need a button on the "Input" page, so that we can navigate between the two pages.
+Create a new instance of a ``qx.ui.mobile.form.Button`` in the "Input" class and add it to the content of the page.
 By listening to the ``tap`` event of the button, the application can handle when the user taps on the button.
 Add a new ``member`` section to the class definition and override the protected lifecycle method ``_initialize`` to do that: